CLIUtils/CLI11/README.md

   `CLI::FileOnDefaultPath(default_path, false)`.
 This allows multiple paths to be chained using multiple transform calls.

+- `CLI::EscapedString`:  🚧 can be used to process an escaped string.
+The processing is equivalent to that used for TOML config files, see [TOML strings](https://toml.io/en/v1.0.0#string).
+With 2 notable exceptions.  `\`` can also be used as a literal string notation, and it also allows binary string notation see [binary strings](TO ADD).
+The escaped string processing will remove outer quotes if present,  `"` will indicate a string with potential escape sequences,  `'` and `\`` will indicate a literal string and the quotes removed but no escape sequences will be processed.
+This is the same escape processing as used in config files.

 ##### Validator operations

 Validators are copyable and have a few operations that can be performed on them